arikachen/lbmanager/README.md

 ## TODO

 ### LVS
-* use Linux HTB to enhance ACL
+* use Linux HTB to enhance SLA
 * use ipset to do whitelist or blacklist
 * LVS DPDK?